Here are the people Trump has picked for key positions so far

 HEALTH AND HUMAN SERVICES SECRETARY: Robert F. Kennedy Jr.

-Kennedy ran for president as a Democrat, than as an independent, and then endorsed Trump.
+Kennedy ran for president as a Democrat, then as an independent, and then endorsed Trump.
 He’s the son of Democratic icon Robert Kennedy, who was assassinated during his own presidential campaign.

-The nomination of Kennedy to lead the Department of Health and Human Services alarmed people who are concerned about his record of spreading unfounded fears about vaccines.
+The nomination alarmed people who are concerned about his record of spreading unfounded fears about vaccines.
 For example, he has long advanced the debunked idea that vaccines cause autism.

 VETERANS AFFAIRS SECRETARY: Doug Collins